Laban Coblentz: Malone University

-Despite pressure from his church leaders to be content with a high-school education, Coblentz pushed to attend Malone University, a nearby Quaker college, earning a Bachelor of Arts degree in English and Psychology in 1982.
+Despite pressure from his church leaders to be content with a high-school education, Coblentz attended Malone University, a nearby Quaker college, earning a Bachelor of Arts degree in English and Psychology in 1982.
 At Malone, Coblentz took up journalism and fiction, becoming the editor of the campus newspaper and the literary magazine.
 He also dabbled in theater – a creative outlet that had been forbidden during his early years – taking leading roles in four consecutive university productions, and writing and directing his first play, The Playground.

 United States Navy

-Shortly after leaving Malone, Coblentz took another “forbidden” path, enlisting in the United States Navy, a decision that led to excommunication from his Amish Mennonite congregation.
+Shortly after leaving Malone, Coblentz enlisted in the United States Navy, a decision that led to excommunication from his Amish Mennonite congregation.
 From 1983 to 1985 he studied reactor physics, nuclear propulsion engineering and radiochemistry at the Naval Nuclear Power School in Orlando and a small reactor prototype in Windsor Locks, Connecticut.
 This was his first exposure to advanced technology, a shift in focus that would impact his subsequent research and career.
 He then spent four years aboard the USS Aspro, a Sturgeon-class nuclear submarine.
-Coblentz has said that his first acquaintance with a nuclear weapon came via sleeping on one, referring to the makeshift bunks arranged atop the submarine's torpedo racking system where nuclear-capable Tomahawk missiles were stored.

 Scholarship: tracing the nexus of scientific reasoning and literary symbolism

 While in the Navy, Coblentz began working on a Master of Arts degree in English from San Francisco State University.
 His research was heavily influenced by his conversations with the inventor and philosopher Arthur M. Young at the Institute for the Study of Consciousness in Berkeley; ideas on gender and ethnicity put forward by Kim F. Hall, with whom Coblentz studied at Georgetown University; and studies of modernist and postmodernist literary criticism with Professor Geoffrey Green at SFSU.

-Coblentz's thesis drew on the novels of Thomas Pynchon, Vladimir Nabokov, and the lesser-known Carol DeChellis Hill to explore parallels between the thought systems underlying subatomic physics and the postmodernist use of symbol.
+Coblentz's thesis explored parallels between the thought systems underlying subatomic physics and the postmodernist use of symbol.
 “Like the apocalyptic prophets of the death of literature,” Coblentz wrote, “some physicists have operated in hopes of bringing their work to a closure, speaking of a near future when, with the origins of the material universe explained and the last frontier conquered, physics will become a closed discipline.”